-A pyramid session involves starting with a rep at a certain time or distance, then increasing the time/distance of each successive rep until a maximum (i.e. the tip of the pyramid) is reached.
-Rep time/distance then decreases until it reaches the starting point again.
+A pyramid running session involves starting with a rep at a certain time or distance, then increasing the time or distance of each successive rep until a maximum (the tip of the pyramid) is reached.
+Rep time or distance then decreases until it reaches the starting point again.

 By adjusting the length of reps and recoveries a variety of goals can be achieved with pyramid sessions.

-The main benefit of pyramid sessions is that they allow the runner to ease into a certain pace/intensity by beginning with shorter reps.
-It is also psychologically pleasing to know that once the longest rep has been done (and by which time tiredness is setting in) each of the following reps will be shorter.
+The main benefit of pyramids is that they allow the runner to ease into a certain pace or intensity by beginning with shorter reps.
+It is also psychologically pleasing to know that once the longest rep has been done (and by which time tiredness is setting in) that each of the following reps will be shorter.

 If you fancy turning the session on its head, then you could try a reverse pyramid instead.